 - Arrange 6 slices of sourdough bread in a single layer in a large baking dish.
 Pour egg mixture over the bread and soak until absorbed, about 5 minutes.

 - Heat a large frying pan over medium heat.
-Add 1 tablespoon of butter and melt.
+Add 1 tablespoon of oil.
 Add soaked bread to the hot pan in a single layer, working in batches if needed.
 Flip when golden brown and fry until the other side is also golden brown.
 Remove to a plate and cover with foil to keep it warm.

 - In the same frying pan, add more butter if needed, melt, and once simmering, crack 3 eggs into the pan to fry.
 Cook over medium heat until the whites are set.